ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 # Game Manager
-The **GameManager (GM)** is a key component of a game's architecture.
+The **GameManager** is a key component of a game's architecture.
 It's responsible for overseeing the **flow of the game**, managing **game states**, controlling **major systems**, and maintaining **global functionality**.
-Often seen as the **central controller** of a game, the GM ensures that gameplay is cohesive and functions smoothly.
+Often seen as the **central controller** of a game, the Game Manager ensures that gameplay is cohesive and functions smoothly.
 It plays such a **central role** in orchestrating game logic that it is considered a **core game system**.
 Nearly all games, from simple prototypes to large-scale productions, rely on some form of **GameManager** to **coordinate gameplay mechanics and state transitions**, making it essential to the game's overall structure.

 #

 >[!NOTE]
-> In many cases, Game Manager (GM) will implement a **Singleton Pattern** to maintain a single point of control over the game's flow and systems.
+> In many cases, Game Manager will implement a **Singleton Pattern** to maintain a single point of control over the game's flow and systems.
 This ensures that no matter where you are in the game, whether in a scene, menu, or during gameplay, the GM remains the same instance, providing a consistent and unified experience.
 >
 > **Why Use a Singleton for the Game Manager?**
 > 1. **Global Access**: The GM needs to be easily accessible from UI, player input, AI, and other systems without manually passing references.